How we used planning policy to help Wallingford Corn Exchange.

-Theatres Trust became involved when the Corn Exchange contacted us over concerns about plans submitted to the council for a neighbouring residential development.
-With a shared party wall the development could at the very least limit the theatre’s operation and at most have a devastating effect on its long-term viability, forcing its closure.
+Theatres Trust became involved at the end of 2017 when the Corn Exchange contacted us over concerns about plans submitted to South Oxfordshire District Council for a neighbouring residential development.
+With a shared party wall, the development would have put the theatre at risk of noise complaints from future residents, which could at the very least limit the theatre’s operation and at most have a devastating effect on its long-term viability, forcing its closure.

 Our advice was two-fold.
 Using the recently adopted Agent of Change principle, we highlighted that responsibility for the avoidance of noise fell to the neighbouring development, rather than the existing venue.
 We also emphasised points from the National Planning Policy Framework set to safeguard and promote cultural activities and historically significant venues, placing responsibility with the council to ensure the theatre was not unduly affected.